DevPhil01/alx-project-nexus/README.md

 - ALX Africa for the comprehensive backend engineering curriculum
 - The Django and DRF communities for excellent documentation
 - Fellow ALX learners for collaboration and support

+## NOTE
+This is only the backend of the project.
+For full functionality, one needs to develop the front end section.